wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/about-chargebacks/chargeback-reasons-and-required-evidence.md

 meta_title: "Credit card user guide - Chargeback reasons and required evidence - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
+short_description: "Learn about the reasons why cardholders may request a chargeback"
 aliases:
     - /faq/chargebacks/dispute-chargeback
     - /faq/chargebacks/disputing-chargebacks/